wzslr321/flutter_guide/README.md

 * `Shift + R` --> Hot restart - used in the same way as reload, fully resets application - recommended when bigger changes have been made
 * `R` --> Hot reload - keyboard shortcut available in terminal when application is running, reloads the app

-> Depending on the IDE you are using, the commands above may be accessible as icons, if you have flutter extension.
-More about it can be found <a href="https://flutter.dev/docs/get-started/editor?tab=androidstudio"> here </a>
+> Depending on what IDE you are using, the commands above may be accessible as icons, if you have flutter extension.
+More about it can be found <a target="blank"  href="https://flutter.dev/docs/get-started/editor?tab=androidstudio"> here </a>

 #